David-Apamo/David-Apamo/README.md

 # Hi there, I'm David Apamo (Owuor) 👋

 Welcome to my GitHub profile!
-I am a highly motivated statistician and data scientist with a deep passion for exploring data, solving complex problems, and applying statistical and data mining techniques to deliver insights.
-My expertise spans across various tools and techniques in data science, business intelligence, and research.
+I am a highly motivated statistician and a data scientist with passion for exploring data, solving complex problems, and applying statistical, machine learning and data mining techniques to deliver insights.
+My expertise spans across various tools and techniques in data science, business intelligence, econometrics and research.
 I am always eager to learn and collaborate on impactful projects.

 ## 👨‍💻 Skills and Expertise